jrochkind/attr_json/README.md

-# JsonAttribute or Name Yet to Be Determined (suggest a name?)
+# AttrJson or Name Yet to Be Determined (suggest a name?)

 Typed, structured, and compound/nested attributes via ActiveRecord backed by [Postgres jsonb](https://www.postgresql.org/docs/9.5/static/datatype-json.html).